529 Plan Tax Benefits

 in-state 529 plan only.

-We recommend consulting with a tax advisor about gift taxes and your specific situation before
+For additional information about potential gift tax consequences, please refer to the Plan Description.
+We recommend consulting with a tax advisor about gift taxes and your specific situation before investing.

 Using Your Tax Refund to Fund Your 529 Account